rsomervail/dusk2dawn/README.md

 		r.somervail@gmail.com
 		www.iannettilab.net

-  ** WORKS ON MATLAB 2022a/b, later versions changed the way graphical interfaces work which broke the plugin (new version in development) **
+  ** WORKS ON MATLAB 2022a/b, MATLAB 2025 seems to have changed the way graphical interfaces work which broke the plugin & EEGLAB **

 If you use this plugin, please cite as:
 Somervail R, Cataldi J, Stephan AM, Siclari F, Iannetti GD.
 2023.